CamRaff/Milestone3-RoguesDen/README.md

 <img src="rogues_den/static/images/blank-profile-picture.webp" alt="Blank profile image" height="300">

-### Class Images
+### Race Images

-The following are the images used as a display of character class.
+The following are the images used as a display of character race.
 All of these images were acquired using AI from [Canva](https://www.canva.com/).

 #### Dragonborn